 If you have any questions about farms, estates or the local real estate market, I would be glad to answer them for you.

 Call me, Gayle Harvey, at 434-220-0256 For a No Cost No Obligation (CMA) comparable market analysis of your property!
 Let’s work together to make sure that your home selling experience goes as smoothly as possible.
-Allow my skills and experience to work for your real estate needs.
+Allow my skills and experience to work for you as you sell your Charlottesville VA farm.